nellymaw/pilates-4-life/README.md

 ![Responsice Mockup](https://github.com/nellymaw/pilates-4-life/blob/main/assets/Validation/responsiveness.png)

 - ## User Goals
-* Easiness to navigate regardless of device used.
+1. Easiness to navigate regardless of device used.
-* Visually intuitive.
+2. Visually intuitive.
-* Provides user with information and possibily willness to take on pilates.
+3. Provides user with information and possibily willness to take on pilates.

 - ## User Stories
-* I want to try pilates.
-* I would like to see images of people doing a pilates class.
+1. As a visiting user I would like to see images of a pilates class.
-* I should be able to sign up for a newsletter.
+2. As a visiting user I should be able to sign up for a newsletter.
-* I would like to find the history and fact in the website.
+3. As a visiting user I would like to find the history and fact in the website.

 - ## Features
 ### Header/Nav Bar